-KATHY COSTA, artistic director, teacher, choreographer and performer, holds a BFA in Dance from Montclair State University.
+KATHY COSTA MCKEOWN, artistic director, teacher, choreographer and performer, holds a BFA in Dance from Montclair State University.
 Ms. Costa has been teaching and choreographing for 25 years.
+Kathy's most recent accomplishments and certifications include the following, author, "How to Heal a Cracked Heal; Let's Google It," Pilates mat certification, and The Ellové Technique Certification.
 She is also an early childhood specialist, which has given her the opportunity to work successfully with the very young.
 Kathy continues her dance studies in New York City to continually provide her students with top quality, cutting-edge material.
 Her eclectic background includes serious dance training in Ballet, Modern, Jazz, Tap and Choreography which provides her students the opportunity to be versatile dancers.
 Kathy was the director of the Dance Program at the Montclair Cooperative School for 6 years where she taught preK-6th grade and choreographed for school productions.

 JEFFRY FOOTE is an actor, singer, and tap dancer.
 Jeffry has been performing for many years in the tri state area.
 Some of his credits include Shades Of Harlem, Dance Bojangles Dance, Riffin & Tappin, 42nd Street, and is a principal member of the NJ Tap Dance Ensemble.
 He has also performed in venues such as NJPAC, BergenPac, and Mayo Arts.
 He also teaches tap in Morris and Essex Counties, and has been teaching rhythm tap for 13 years.
 He has also appeared in short films, and has some various voice over projects as well.

 KAYLA MCKEOWN has been DanceWorks Studios Studio Manager and on staff since 2014.
-Kayla received her BA in Psychology from Montclair State University in 2018, and is currently continuing her education at MSU pursuing a Master’s Degree in School Counseling.
+Kayla received her BA in Psychology from Montclair State University in 2018, and recently received her MA in School Counseling from Montclair State University in May 2021.
 Kayla studied dance at DanceWorks from the age of 8-18, and was an active member of DanceWorks & Company from 2008-2014, where she performed at Lincoln Center and Carnegie Hall in New York as well as at the Summer Olympics in London, England in 2012.
 Ms. McKeown continued her dance education at MSU, where she danced as a non-major for four years during her undergraduate studies.
-Kayla was on faculty for our Summer Dance Camp staff from 2014-2016, and works as an assistant with all children’s birthday parties at DanceWorks Studios.
-She enjoys working closely with all of our students and families and looks forward to building ongoing relationships with our clientele.
+Kayla was on faculty for our Summer Dance Camp staff from 2014-2016, and works as an assistant with all children’s birthday parties at DanceWorks Studios as well.
+Kayla enjoys working closely with all of our students and families and looks forward to building ongoing relationships with our clientele.